inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 Procedure
 ++++++++++

-1. Verify in `project.yml` that `install_mode` is set to `release`.
+1. Verify in ``project.yml`` that ``install_mode`` is set to ``release``
 2. Freeze all modules with

 .. code-block:: bash

-    inmanta -vv -X project freeze --recursive --operator "=="
+    inmanta -vv project freeze --recursive --operator "=="

 This will cause the `project.yml` file to be updated with constraints that only allow this project to work with this exact set of module versions.
 This ensures that no unwanted updates can 'leak' into the production environment.

-4. Verify that all modules are frozen to the correct version.
+3. Verify that all modules are frozen to the correct version.

-    * Open `project.yml` and verify that all module versions are frozen to the expected versions
+    * Open ``project.yml`` and verify that all module versions are frozen to the expected versions

 5. Commit this change (`git commit -a`)
 6. Push to the release branch (`git push`)